Wondering what Google Classroom is like? Just getting started? This visual tour will walk you through setting up your first class.

 To create a class, click the plus sign in the top right corner and choose Create Class.

 Name the class whatever you like.
+You can come back and edit those details if you like.
+Feel free to leave parts blank.
 As you can see, the first time you do this, there will be a lot of popups to help you.

 You can go through and add students to your class, but honestly, you have enough to do.
 All you really need to do is have the kids go to classroom.google.com and click the plus sign and choose Join Class.
 Then give them your code.
 Next thing you know, all the kids are in your class and it took just a moment.

 If you want to get a feel for the student perspective, you are welcome to join my class.
 Your district may have settings so you can’t join classes outside of your district.
-If that is the case, you can have a coworker set up a class for you to explore, or you can use a personal account.
+If that is the case, you can have a coworker set up a class for you to explore, or you can use your personal gmail personal account.
 The code to this class is exil0b6 (that is an l as in lion and a zero).
+(I won’t use your email or add it to any lists if you join.)

 What can you do in Google Classroom?